Medically Reviewed by Renee A. Alli, MD on February 11, 2021

 What else can I do to bring down my child’s temperature?

 A sponge bath with lukewarm water may help.
 Never use cold water, ice, or rubbing alcohol.
 Dress your child lightly and don’t pile on blankets.
 Watch for signs of dehydration.
-Call the doctor immediately or go to the emergency room if your infant has dry diapers, a dry mouth or tongue, or is not feeding well.
-For an older child, call the doctor if he appears dehydrated, is not urinating enough, is not drinking well, or is not acting normally.
+Call the doctor immediately or go to the emergency room if your infant has dry diapers, a dry mouth or tongue, a dark red or purple rash, or is not feeding well.
+For an older child, call the doctor if they appear dehydrated, is not urinating enough, is not drinking well, or is not acting normally.

 When do I need to call my pediatrician?

 Aside from fever and dehydration, know when to call the doctor.
-Call if your child is younger than 12 months and you think he has the flu, or if he is not drinking or urinating enough.
-And call if he has yellow or green nasal mucus; any discharge after 10 days; or discharge coming from his eyes.
+Call if your child is younger than 12 months and you think they have the flu, or if they are not drinking or urinating enough.
+And call if they have yellow or green nasal mucus; any discharge after 10 days; or discharge coming from their eyes.
 Call if the fever has persisted for two days or more.
 But go to the emergency room if your child has trouble breathing, is acting very sick, refuses to eat or drink, has a rash, or you are concerned.

 Will chicken soup really help my child's cold?

 Yes.
 Some studies show chicken soup may help reduce inflammation.
 If nothing else, it's nutritious and can help prevent dehydration.
 Also give plenty of other fluids, like water, milk, or an electrolyte solution.
 Other home remedies to try: Inhaled steam from a hot shower or a cool mist vaporizer may help a stuffy nose.
 Menthol chest rubs can help loosen mucus to be coughed out.
+Nasal saline or a saline gel may also help.
 Do not use medicated vapor in children under 2.
 Petroleum jelly under the nose can soothe irritated skin.

 What eases a sore throat and cough?

 Most sore throats are caused by colds and last about four to five days.
 For kids over the age of 2, give warm, non-caffeinated tea or water with 1/2 teaspoon of honey and lemon to ease a sore throat and cough.
 Try 1 teaspoon of buckwheat honey by itself to ease a cough in kids over the age of 1.
+DO NOT give honey to kids younger than 1 year old.
 For kids 6 and older, hard candy or over-the-counter lozenges with anesthetic can help reduce pain.
 Gargling with warm salt water may help, too.
 Strep throat tends to come on suddenly and not be accompanied by cold symptoms.
 Call your doctor if you suspect strep -- your child needs antibiotics.

 How old does my child need to be to take cough or cold medicine?